-A special help desk offers support in Chinese language, since students’ arrival in Italy.
-The University organizes specific guidance services for Marco Polo and Turandot students, in order to facilitate their accommodation in university facilities, to smoothly fulfill paperwork and documentation required for their stay in Italy and to facilitate their integration into everyday students life in Turin.
-To this end, institutional meetings with Italian students studying Chinese Language and students from the Confucius Institute are regularly convened.
+A special help desk offers support in Chinese language, available also from China.
+The University organizes specific guidance services for Marco Polo and Turandot students, in order to facilitate their accommodation in university facilities, to smoothly fulfill paperwork and documentation required for their stay in Italy and to facilitate their integration into everyday student’s life in Turin.

 Turin is a city worth getting to know better.
 Turin plays a very important industrial and financial role in the country and at the same time is a great cultural centre.

 The city, thanks to the cooperation with Tourist Office and the University of Turin, is now an ideal destination for foreign tourists.
 In particular, thanks to the “Turin Tourism project” Chinese visitors benefit from a series of special services, including a city sightseeing tour in Chinese language and a Chinese welcome card.